Unbewohnte/FTU/README.md

 ---

 ## ● What is that ?
-A P2P file sharing program, but overcomplicated and probably an overengineered one.
+A feature-poor P2P (decentralized) file sharing program, overcomplicated and an overengineered one.

 ## ● Why ?